 The South Dakota Highway Patrol is assessed administrative fees by various other state agencies and are called Central Services.
 These fees are specific to the type of expense and can be allocated between MCSAP and non-MCSAP eligible expenses.
 We are budgeting \$12,000 for the SD Bureau of Finance Management.
 We are assessed a fee for every financial transaction we do to pay a bill, for example when we purchase office supplies and a check is sent from the state to the vendor, a fee is assessed by BFM.
-We are budgeting \$5,400 for fees assessed by the SD Bureau of Human Resources.
+We are budgeting \$14,000 for fees assessed by the SD Bureau of Human Resources.
 These are fees for processing payroll and time records as well as employee management services.
-We are budgeting \$1,800 for fees assessed by the SD Bureau of Administration.
-These are fees based on procurrement services and property management services.
-Procurement fees are based on capital asset purchases such as vehicles and property management fees are based on facility maintenance and space such as heat and air conditioning.
+We are budgeting 2,200 for fees assessed by the SD Bureau of Administration.
+These are fees based on procurement services, property management services, and records management services.
+Procurement fees go towards the centralized bidding process and contract administration, property management fees go towards a central capital asset system and surplus property disposal system, records management fees go towards record storage and retention.
 Central Services are not included in SD's indirect cost rate agreement and not treated or billed as indirect costs.
 Central Services costs are assigned to purchases encoded as MCSAP eligible purchases and assessed to personnel costs based on time sheet categories for MCSAP eligible work performed.
 The amount budgeted is based on historical data and past records associated to MCSAP eligible expenses.
-Total budgeted for Central Services totals \$19,200.
+Total budgeted for Central Services totals \$28,200.